ClimateImpactLab/energy-code-release-2020/2_projection/readme.md

   - ***Update any logic in the `write_projection_file.do` config writer that depends on the name of the model or csvv***.
 This might take a bit of work - there is quite a bit of logic that depends on the name of the model including the string "income_spline".
 So if the model name changes, then the logic will need to be changed.
-    - Since the name of the models we use in this repo don't include income_spline, even running a projection from this repo using a csvv generated in this repo (ie the main model, which has the name "TINV_clim" here rather than "TINV_clim_income_spline") will require some changes to that logic).
+    - Since the name of the models we use in this repo don't include income_spline, even running a projection from this repo using a csvv generated in this repo (ie the main model, which has the name "TINV_clim" here rather than "TINV_clim") will require some changes to that logic).

  - Note - if you change the existing configs (specifically the extraction configs), then `load_projection` won't work on the current set of projection results on sac.